Introduction

 Composition and Contributors

-The “Deus Ex: Mankind Divided” soundtrack is a collaborative effort, primarily led by Michael McCann, who previously worked on the critically acclaimed soundtrack for “Deus Ex: Human Revolution.”
-McCann’s work is complemented by contributions from Sascha Dikiciyan, known for his work on various video game soundtracks, and Ed Harrison, whose music adds a unique touch to the overall auditory experience.
+Although “Deus Ex: Mankind Divided” soundtrack is led by Michael McCann, who previously composed the award-winning soundtrack for “Deus Ex: Human Revolution,” it is still a team effort.
+The hallmark of McCann’s work is being complemented by the musician Sascha Dikiciyan, who has worked on a number of video games, and Ed Harrison, who adds a different flavor to the overall sound experience through his music.

 Michael McCann